-After Fall Retreat, we plan on participating in an initiative called "Sometime", which we are hopeful that you and those you lead will find rewarding.
+This semester we plan on participating in an initiative called "SomeTime", which we are hopeful that you and those you lead will find rewarding.
 But before I get into the details, I'd like to begin with a short story...